With more folks working remotely, that increases the Cc’ing going on. That means it is a perfect time for a refresher.

 Otherwise, a conference call or in-person meeting may be the better alternative.
 Email should not be a replacement for all other communications.

 If you Cc: for personal reasons or office politics alone, such as trying to make points with your boss/supervisor or by “e-tattling,” you may not get the response you expect.
-These actions are not one of a team player.
+This is because these actions are not one of a team player.

 Once you take this approach, don’t be surprised when the others involved respond in kind.
-But, also know that you have jeopardized their trust.
+Also, understand that you have most likely jeopardized their trust.

 One last Cc: tip…